Connect to an Oracle database from Power Apps

 Known issues, tips, and troubleshooting

 This error appears if the on-premises data gateway can't connect to the cloud.
-To check the status of your gateway, sign in to powerapps.microsoft.com, click or tap Gateways, and then click or tap the gateway that you want to use.
+To check the status of your gateway, sign in to powerapps.microsoft.com, select Gateways, and then select the gateway that you want to use.

 Make sure that your gateway is running and can connect to the Internet.
 Avoid installing the gateway on a computer that may be turned off or asleep.
 Also try restarting the on-premises data gateway service (PBIEgwService).